Cribriform plate: Clinical significance

 A fractured cribriform plate (anterior skull trauma) can result in leaking of cerebrospinal fluid into the nose and loss of sense of smell.
 The tiny apertures of the plate transmitting the olfactory nerve become the route of ascent for a pathogen, Naegleria fowleri.
 This amoeba tends to destroy the olfactory bulb and the adjacent inferior surface of the frontal lobe of the brain.
 This surface initially becomes the site of proliferation of the trophozoites of Naegleria fowleri and their subsequent spread to the rest of the brain and CSF.
 Because of its initial involvement and trophozoite presence in early phases of Naegleria fowleri infection, flushing of this region with saline using a device, to obtain Naegleria fowleri for diagnostic PCR and microscopic viewing, has been proposed for patients affected by naegleriasis, by (Baig AM., et al.) in a recent publication.
 Researchers have suggested the same route to administer drugs at an early phase of infection by using a "Transcribrial Device" that has been proposed to kill this pathogen at the place of its maximum proliferation.
 In 2017 the inventor of this device suggested that after slight modifications this method could be effective in delivery of stem cells to the brain as well.
 A recent Australian study has shown that the bacterium causing the tropical disease melioidosis, Burkholderia pseudomallei, can also invade the brain via the olfactory nerve within 24 h by traversing the cribriform plate.

 Etymology

 The cribriform plate is named after its resemblance to a sieve (from Latin cribrum, "sieve" + -form).
 It is also known as the horizontal lamina, and the lamina cribrosa.

 Other animals

+The cribriform plate is ancestrally unossified in tetrapods.
+Instead, the posterior wall of the nasal capsule (the so-called "cribriform region") is formed by a number of cartilages, and the olfactory nerves pass through a foramen in the posterior of the nasal capsule.
+It is rarely ossified outside of mammals; even in the closest cynodont relatives of mammals, the plate is unossified and cartilaginous.
+A few exceptions exist, notably, the ankylosaurid dinosaurs, the ostrich, and the kiwi.

-The cribriform plate is found in every mammal that has been studied.
+The cribriform plate is found in every mammal that has been studied, though it is reduced in cetaceans; in ododontocetes, it is present only in early embryonic stages.
 It serves the same function of allowing passage of the olfactory nerves.